AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

   - Attempt to select and modify an incident that is NOT assigned to you (bob.support@company.com).

 - ✅ **Result:** The modification is blocked with a 403 Forbidden error, and the incident remains unchanged.
+  - Here is a sample audit log showing the **SecurityEvent** for the unauthorized modification attempt: